Sheryl Lee Ralph

-Ralph has appeared in a number of films during her career.
-She starred alongside Denzel Washington in the film The Mighty Quinn (1989).
+She made her film debut in the 1977 comedy A Piece of the Action.
 In 1991, she won the Independent Spirit Award for Best Supporting Female for her performance in the 1990 comedy-drama film To Sleep with Anger.
-Ralph later starred in the 1992 films Mistress and The Distinguished Gentleman.
-The following year, she portrayed the role of Florence Watson in Sister Act 2: Back in the Habit (1993).
+Ralph's other notable roles include The Mighty Quinn (1989), Mistress (1992), The Distinguished Gentleman (1992), Sister Act 2: Back in the Habit (1993), and The Comeback Trail (2020).

-Ralph has also starred in the syndicated television sitcom It's a Living (1986–1989), the short-lived ABC sitcom New Attitude (1990), the Nick at Nite sitcom Instant Mom (2013–2015), and, in 2016, played the role of Madame Morrible in the 2003 Broadway musical Wicked.
-Her role as Dee Mitchell, in the UPN sitcom Moesha, (1996–2001), earned her five nominations for the NAACP Image Award for Outstanding Supporting Actress in a Comedy Series.
+After early guest roles on television shows such as Good Times, The Jeffersons and Wonder Woman she then starred in the ABC sitcoms It's a Living (1986–1989) and New Attitude (1990), as well as the Nick at Nite sitcom Instant Mom (2013–2015).
+Her role as Dee Mitchell in the UPN sitcom Moesha (1996–2001) earned her five NAACP Image Award nominations.

+Her other Broadway roles include Muzzy Van Hossmere in Thoroughly Modern Millie (2002) and Madame Morrible in Wicked (2016–2017).
+Additionally, she has produced the Broadway plays Thoughts of a Colored Man (2021) and Ohio State Murders (2022).

 Early life

-Ralph was born in Waterbury, Connecticut, the daughter of Stanley Ralph, a college professor, and Ivy Ralph O.D., a Jamaican fashion designer and the creator of the kariba suit.
+Ralph was born in Waterbury, Connecticut, the daughter of Stanley Ralph, an African-American college professor, and Ivy Ralph O.D., a Jamaican fashion designer and the creator of the kariba suit.
 She has a younger brother, actor and comedian Michael Ralph.
-According to a DNA analysis, she descends partly from the Tikar people of Cameroon.
+According to research conducted by Finding Your Roots, her maternal 3rd great grandfather was a white man named Hugh McClymont, a wealthy estate owner in Jamaica who bequeathed his entire property “Ginger Hall” to his free quadroon wife, Mary Robinson, and their children.
 She was raised between Mandeville, Jamaica, and Long Island.
 Ralph attended Uniondale High School in Uniondale, New York.

 She starred in a high-school production of the musical Oklahoma!, portraying Ado Annie.
-Sheryl graduated in 1972.
+Ralph graduated in 1972.
 Earlier that year, she was crowned Miss Black Teen-age New York.
 At 19, Ralph was the youngest woman to ever graduate from Rutgers University.
 During her time at Rutgers, Ralph was one of the earliest winners of the Irene Ryan Acting Scholarships awarded by the Kennedy Center American College Theater Festival.

 That year she was named one of the top ten college women in America by Glamour magazine.
 Initially she hoped to study medicine, but after dealing with cadavers in a pre-med class and winning a scholarship in a competition at the American College Theater Festival, she gave up medicine for the performing arts.
-Many years later, she served as the commencement speaker at Rutgers for the Class of 2003.
+Many years later, she served as the commencement speaker at Rutgers for the Class of 2023.